Lytigas/snake-ai-battle/README.md

 ## Submitting and Other Ground Rules

-You may submit either a x86_64-linux-gnu ELF binary, a well-configured (!) docker image, or source code and reasonable running instructions.
+You may submit either a x86_64-linux-gnu ELF binary, a well-configured (!) docker image, or source code along with necessary assets and reasonable running instructions.
 Source code is preferred.

 No network requests or outside communications are allowed.
 Bots must be entirely self-contained.